Auto-Delete Images: Expiration and Cleanup Guide

 - Upload images.

-- Group assets by campaign for easier cleanup
+- Group assets by campaign so cleanup decisions are simple.

-- Add expiry notice in the share message
+- Send a short expiry note in the share message (so recipients understand the timeline).

 Common mistakes